automl/pynisher/README.md

-Pynisher is a library to limit resources during the running of synchronous functions.
+Pynisher is a library to limit resources of a function call in a synchronous manner.
+You can use this to ensure that your function doesn't use up more resources than it should.

-## Quick Overview
+## Usage

 Limit the time a process can take
 ```python